Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Sos del Rey Católico

-We enter one of the noblest villages on the route: Sos del Rey Católico, birthplace of Ferdinand the Catholic himself.
-Walking through its cobblestone streets is like walking through an open-air museum: palaces, churches, passageways and an atmosphere that is still regal.
-Its viewpoints offer views that invite you to stay for hours.
+You’re in Sos del Rey Católico, the birthplace of Ferdinand the Catholic himself.
+Walking through its cobblestone streets is like strolling through an open-air museum: palaces, churches, passageways, and an atmosphere that still feels regal.
+Its viewpoints offer views that make you want to stay for hours.

 3